(CNN)Here's a look at the life of singer, songwriter and Rolling Stones front man, Mick Jagger.

 Education: Attended the London School of Economics

-He's also known for saying, "I'd rather be dead than singing "Satisfaction" when I'm 45."
+Once said, "I'd rather be dead than singing 'Satisfaction' when I'm 45."

-Timeline: 1960 - Lead singer of Little Boy Blue and the Blue Boys.
-Keith Richards later joins the band.
+1960 - Lead singer of Little Boy Blue and the Blue Boys.
+Richards later joins the band.

 1962-present - Lead singer of The Rolling Stones.

-June 6, 1965 - "(I Can't Get No) Satisfaction" is released in the US.
-Is #1 for four weeks and is the band's first gold record.
+June 6, 1965 - "(I Can't Get No) Satisfaction" is released in the United States.
+It is #1 for four weeks and is the band's first gold record.

-February 12, 1967 - Jagger and Keith Richards are arrested for drug possession at Richard's West Wittering home.
+February 12, 1967 - Jagger and Richards are arrested for drug possession.
 Jagger is sentenced to three months and Richards to one year.
-In August both sentences are reduced to a conditional discharge on appeal.
+Later, the sentences are overturned on appeal.

 July 5, 1969 - The Rolling Stones give a free concert in London's Hyde Park.
 Jagger reads poetry and releases 3,500 butterflies in honor of former band mate Brian Jones who was found dead on July 3.